Memorial Lecture on Genetic Disease Research

 Philip C. Hanawalt, Ph.D.

-Relevance of Transcription-Coupled DNA Repair to Human Disease
+Transcription-Coupled DNA Repair & Human Disease

 1996: Dr. David S. Bredt